Thailand: Shinawatra Era (2001–present)

-After the general election of 2011, the populist Pheu Thai Party won a majority and Yingluck Shinawatra, Thaksin's younger sister, became prime minister.
+After the general election of 2011, the populist Pheu Thai Party won a majority.
+Yingluck Shinawatra, Thaksin's younger sister, became prime minister.
 The People's Democratic Reform Committee organised another anti-Shinawatra protest after the ruling party proposed an amnesty bill which would benefit Thaksin.
-Yingluck dissolved parliament and a general election was scheduled, but was invalidated by the Constitutional Court.
+Yingluck dissolved parliament and a general election was scheduled, but her decision was invalidated by the Constitutional Court.
 The crisis ended with another coup d'état in 2014.

 The ensuing National Council for Peace and Order, a military junta led by General Prayut Chan-o-cha, led the country until 2019.
 Civil and political rights were restricted, and the country saw a surge in lèse-majesté cases.
-Political opponents and dissenters were sent to "attitude adjustment" camps; this was described by academics as showing the rise of fascism.
+Political opponents and dissenters were sent to "attitude adjustment" camps; this was described by academics as indicating the return of fascism to Thailand.
 Bhumibol, the longest-reigning Thai king, died in 2016, and his son Vajiralongkorn ascended to the throne.
 The referendum and adoption of Thailand's current constitution happened under the junta's rule.
-The junta also bound future governments to a 20-year national strategy 'road map' it laid down, effectively locking the country into military-guided democracy.
-In 2019, the junta agreed to schedule a general election in March.
-Prayut continued his premiership with the support of Palang Pracharath Party-coalition in the House and junta-appointed Senate, amid allegations of election fraud.
-The 2020–21 pro-democracy protests were triggered by increasing royal prerogative, democratic and economic regression from the Royal Thai Armed Forces supported by the Thai monarchy in the wake of the 2014 Thai coup d'état, dissolution of the pro-democracy Future Forward Party, distrust in the 2019 general election and the current political system, forced disappearance and deaths of political activists including Wanchalearm Satsaksit, and political corruption scandals, which brought forward unprecedented demands to reform the monarchy and the highest sense of republicanism in the country.
+The junta bound future governments to a 20-year national strategy 'road map' it laid down, effectively locking the country into military-guided democracy.

+In 2019, the junta agreed to schedule a general election.
+General Prayut continued his premiership with the support of an elected Palang Pracharath Party coalition in the House and junta-appointed Senate, despite allegations of election fraud.
+An extended two-year period of pro-democracy protests were subsequently triggered by distrust in the election as well as increasing royal prerogative, democratic and economic regression under monarchy-supported military rule, retaliatory dissolution of the pro-democracy Future Forward Party, regressive policies on political issues like women's and labour rights, forced disappearances and deaths of political activists like Wanchalearm Satsaksit, and various political corruption scandals including 1MDB.
+The protests brought forward unprecedented demands to reform the monarchy and the highest sense of republicanism in the country's history.

+In May 2023, Thailand's reformist opposition - the progressive Move Forward Party (MFP) and Thaksin's populist Pheu Thai Party - won the general election, ending 9 years of royalist-military rule under Prayut.
+On 22 August 2023, Srettha Thavisin of the Pheu Thai party became Thailand's new prime minister, while the ex-PM and party figurehead Thaksin Shinawatra returned to Thailand after years in self-imposed exile from the military regime.
+Thavisin was later dismissed from his prime ministerial role on 14 August 2024 by the Constitutional Court for "gross ethics violations".
+He was succeeded by Thaksin's daughter Paetongtarn Shinawatra, who spent a year in office before the Constitutional Court ordered her removal over a controversial phone call with Cambodia's president.
+The Court then ordered the arrest of Thaksin in September 2025.